orcavia/Easeam-doc/docs/modal-operators/tube_seam/tube-seam.md

 - Start from an edge that belongs to the tube strip you want to cut.
 - Use manual Grow for precise short cuts and Auto Grow for longer tube sections.
+- Toggle Auto Grow when the tube has a visible bend or end condition, then adjust Angle until the preview stops at the intended place.
 - If preview does not travel as expected, inspect the topology around the hovered edge; non-quad or branching areas can stop growth.
 - Keep unwrap mode on `None` while placing seams, then switch to `Selected` when you want immediate UV feedback.